Special Free Lacy Scarf Knit Pattern for your Little Darling

 Repeat with the other end.

 Weave in all ends.
-Congratulations, one scarf completed!
+Congratulations, one scarf is completed!

 SUBSCRIBE to receive access to the resource library